necst/ropeerto/experiments/2_image_registration/README.md

 ![Image registration heuristic that iteratively aligns a floating volume with respect to its reference.](figures/application.jpg)

 The following is a brief guide on compiling and running this specific experiment presented in the paper.
-Most experiments consists of two folders: `hw` (hardware) and `sw` (software), both of which are built using `make`.
+Most experiments consist of two folders: `hw` (hardware) and `sw` (software), both of which are built using `make`.

-Environment requirements & set-up
+## Environment Requirements and Setup
 The following requirements must be met to run the experiments:

 - Hardware: